 Palliative care is the total care of a pet with a life-limiting illness that is not responsive to a curative treatment.
 This care includes, control of pain, nausea and other symptoms, addressing psychological and social problems for the pet, and also addressing psychological, social and spiritual problems of their human family.
 Palliative care can go on as long as it is needed.

 Hospice Care is a plan designed to give palliative care to pets and their families in the final phase of a terminal illness and focus on comfort and quality of life, rather than cure.
-The goal is to enable patients to be comfortable and free of pain, so that they live each day as fully as possible.
+The goal is to enable patients to be comfortable and free of pain so that they live each day as fully as possible.

-This first step to developing a plan for hospice care is to determine the patient’s diagnosis, prognosis and available treatment options.
-The family’s values, beliefs and resources must be taken into consideration.
+This first step to developing a plan for hospice care is to determine the patient’s diagnosis, prognosis, and available treatment options.
+The family’s values, beliefs, and resources must be taken into consideration.
 Once this is understood a hospice plan may be devised.
 This plan includes:

 1. Medical Care: recognizing pain and other symptoms, aggressively treating symptoms, including but not limited to difficulty breathing, pain, nausea, loss of appetite, dehydration, constipation, diarrhea, and mental distress.
 Potential complications must be anticipated and side effects of medications must be understood

-2. Nursing Care: monitoring signs/symptoms, assessing any deterioration of condition, providing medication, minimizing environmental stress, providing comfortable sleeping quarters, assisting pet with standing and walking
+2. Nursing Care: monitoring signs/symptoms, assessing any deterioration of the condition, providing medication, minimizing environmental stress, providing comfortable sleeping quarters, assisting pet with standing and walking

 3. Support of the Family: This includes veterinary staff and family members actively listening to owners feelings, validating their experiences and showing empathy, facilitating coping and decision making, and providing information and other resources.

 Your responsibilities as a pet parent are monitoring your pet’s comfort and quality of life, as you know your pet best, communicating with us any changes that are occurring, and making decisions about care.
-When the end is near make sure you have our phone number available and the number for Lake Ray Hubbard Veterinary Emergency Clinic if we cannot be contacted during off hours.
+When the end is near, make sure you have our phone number available and the number for Lake Ray Hubbard Veterinary Emergency Clinic if we cannot be contacted during off hours.

 All family members should be aware of what is going on with your pet, even children.
 Do not withhold information.
 Children should be informed by their parents as soon as possible.
 Do not let them find out what is going on by someone other than you.
 Be honest and do not lie.
-If possible let them help with the decision making process, this may help them with their grief.
+If possible let them help with the decision-making process, this may help them with their grief.
 Allow them the time to say their goodbyes.
 If you have any questions or concerns with this, let us know.
 We can help.